solaasan/Open-Jellycore/README.md

 The answer is quite simple, the old repository is extremely bloated and with 3 years of history I was not able to quickly ensure nothing sensitive was accidentally being leaked.
 Jellycore used to be closely linked to Jellycuts so a lot of the code is hard to understand and poorly documented.

-The creation of a new repository turned out to be faster and much more efficient then converting the old Jellycore into a repository that was safe to Open Source.
+The creation of a new repository turned out to be faster and much more efficient than converting the old Jellycore into a repository that was safe to Open Source.
 Rewriting Jellycore also provided me the ability to document every piece of code so it is easy for anyone looking at it to understand.

 Even though this is a new repository, you will see parts of code that have been present since the original versions of Jellycuts.
-The information at the top of files is was kept when moving files.
+The information at the top of files was kept when moving files.

 ## Features (Compared to Private Jellycore)
-Because this is a brand new version of Jellycore, it does not currently support all of the original features of the Jelly languages.
-However, Open Jellycore will eventually have feature parody with the Private Jellycore versions.
+Because this is a brand new version of Jellycore, it does not currently support all of the original features of the Jelly language.
+However, Open Jellycore will eventually have feature parity with the Private Jellycore versions.

 | Feature                        | Open Jellycore | Private Jellycore |
 | ------------------------------ | -------------- | ----------------- |